 Kristen is thrilled to be a featured guest at Marimba + Voice Festival 2019, and is currently the drummer for recording artist Sonja Midtune.
 You will be able to hear her sound on the upcoming double vinyl “String Theory LA” album, a German-American collective collaboration slated for Fall 2019 release.
 Most recently, Kristen was on faculty for Malletlab 2018, played marimba for the premiere of rock musical “Skullduggery” in Hollywood, drums for rock-soul recording artist Miss Dana James, percussion for Grammy-Award winning singer Hila Plitmann, and explorative new music with arts collaborative “Trespass Project,” a dance and visual arts partnership with the Highway Performance Series.
 You still might find her playing the occasional orchestral percussion gig in Los Angeles or with the brilliant conductorless chamber group One Found Sound up in San Francisco, as well as some drum set and percussion sessions for various pit orchestra musicals in the South Bay come summertime.
-A few career highlights include performing on the Sahara Stage at Coachella 2019 with Gryffin and at PASIC 2015, and in her spare time she enjoys working on an evolving marimba/voice project, collaborating with other singer-songwriters both in LA and New York.
+A few career highlights include performing on the Sahara Stage at Coachella 2019 with Gryffin and at PASIC 2015 with NEXUS.
+In her spare time she enjoys working on an evolving marimba/voice project, collaborating with other singer-songwriters both in LA and New York.

 Kristen was classically trained at Baldwin Wallace University Conservatory of Music with a bachelor’s degree in Percussion Performance and has studied primarily with Josh Ryan and Joel Smales.
 Additionally she earned a master’s degree in Arts Administration from Florida State University in 2014, and a continuing education certificate in "Business of Art" from the Los Angeles Center for Cultural Innovation in 2016.
 Kristen is proudly endorsed by DREAM Cymbals and Gongs, Vater Drumsticks and Mallets, and Marimba One.